Useful English Terms and Expressions for Bartenders [Updated]

 Bartending Terms

-*Because many of these terms can be used by either the bartender or the customer, we've indicated who is speaking after each example sentence.
+*Because many of these terms can be used by either the bartender or the customer, we've indicated who is speaking before each example sentence.

 Back

 This is also called a "chaser."
-It's a small glass of soda or water, for example, served together with an alcoholic drink.
-Because it is weaker, you drink it after the alcohol to reduce the burning feeling from the stronger drink.
+It's a small glass of soda or water served together with an alcoholic drink.
+Because it is weaker, people drink it after the alcohol to reduce the burning feeling in their throat.

 Barback